tigion/nvim-asciidoc-preview/README.md

 > [!WARNING]
 > The plugin is ~~in an early stage~~ not fully tested.
 > Use at your own risk.
-Linux/macOS ✅ and Windows ❓.
+>
+> Works on: ✅ Linux, ✅ macOS, but not yet on ❌ Windows (WSL❓)

 <img width="1000" alt="Screenshot" src="https://user-images.githubusercontent.com/31811/214418871-14477f16-fe26-4b08-b864-77113997d321.png">